storj/docs/Test-network.md

 _Ensure that `storj` folder is outside of `GOPATH`, otherwise you may see errors._

 This will install the storj-sim satellite storage node gateway and uplink binaries to wherever Go is configured to output binaries on your system.
 By default, this is `~/go/bin`.
+If this location is not in your `$PATH` add it by running `export PATH="~/go/bin:$PATH".

 Next, run setup: